Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **What**

-it's a type to be assigned to a function
+it's a type qualifier to be assigned to a function
 It promises not to modify the state of the object on which it is called.
 Constant member functions can be called on constant objects, as well as on non-constant objects.